-Other board experience: Mr. Zelnick serves as a member of the boards of directors of Education Networks of America, a privately-held company; CommentSold, Inc., a privately-held company; and of the Entertainment Software Association, for which he served as Chairman from July 2014 to July 2017.
+Other board experience: Mr. Zelnick serves as a member of the boards of directors of Education Networks of America, a privately-held company; and of the Entertainment Software Association, for which he served as Chairman from July 2014 to July 2017.
 From September 2018 to December 2019, Mr. Zelnick served on the board of ViacomCBS Inc. (formerly known as CBS Corporation), a public company, and as a member of its compensation committee and nominating and governance committee.
 He also served as the non-executive interim chairman of the CBS board from October 2018 until December 2019.
-Mr. Zelnick is also an associate member of the National Academy of Recording Arts and Sciences and served on the board of directors of the Recording Industry Association of America and the Motion Picture Association of America.
+Mr. Zelnick is also an associate member of the National Academy of Recording Arts and Sciences and served on the board of directors of the Recording Industry Association of America.